krabbypattified/asteroids/README.md

 # Work-in-progress
 Asteroids is currently a work-in-progress.
 The implementation will be released in this repository once it is ready for production.
-The draft specifications that may be found in this repository.
+Draft specifications may be found in this repository.

 # Asteroids
 _A lightweight 2D game engine._